EECS4481Team/HelpDeskAppV1/README.md

 ## Before You Start (Locally)

-If you want to run it locally, make sure your have the following installed:
+If you want to run it locally, make sure you have the following installed:

 1. Node JS: https://nodejs.org/en/
 2. MySQL Workbench (Use MySQL Installer): https://dev.mysql.com/downloads/installer/

-Use the following to build the database tables:
+Use the following to build the database tables in MySQL Workbench:

 ```SQL
 CREATE DATABASE eecs4481;